Skip links

 February 11, 1799

-Lazzaro Spallanzani (Scandiano, 12 January 1729 – Pavia, 11 February 1799) died in Pavia.
-He was an Italian Jesuit and biologist, considered the “scientific father” of artificial insemination, he is remembered above all for having refuted the theory of Spontaneous Generation with an experiment that was later taken up and perfected by Louis Pasteur.
+Lazzaro Spallanzani (Scandiano, January 12, 1729 – Pavia, February 11, 1799) died in Pavia.
+He was an Italian Jesuit and biologist, considered the “scientific father” of artificial insemination.
+He is best remembered for having disproved the theory of spontaneous generation with an experiment that was later taken up and perfected by Louis Pasteur.